GoogleChrome/CertificateTransparency/log_states.md

 or `ReadOnly` at time of check.

 **How `Retired` CT Logs transition to other states:**
-* `ReadOnly` CT Logs transition to `Rejected` if all certificates contained therein are expired or if it is past the end of their certificate expiry range specified in their CT Log application.
-Notably, the `ReadOnly` to `Rejected` transition is not used as a more severe response to a CT Log’s compliance issues.
+* `Retired` CT Logs transition to `Rejected` if all certificates contained therein are expired or if it is past the end of their certificate expiry range specified in their CT Log application.

 **Expected Log Behavior:**